Measuring the Availability and Response Times of Public Encrypted DNS Resolvers: Introduction

 For better or worse, most contemporary deployments of DoH have occurred in browsers that provide limited options for resolvers~\cite{ffChoices,chromeResolvers}.
 Although DoH protects against on-path eavesdropping, it does not prevent resolvers \emph{themselves} from seeing the contents of DNS queries.
 Thus, some have argued that browser-based DoH deployments shift privacy concerns from eavesdroppers to potential misuse by major DNS providers~\cite{vixie}.

-\Fref{tab:SupportedResolvers} shows the DoH resolvers that have been deployed to users of major browsers as of October 20, 2021~\cite{bravebrowser,edgebrowser,ffbrowser,chromebrowser,operabrowser}.
-We define the resolvers listed in~\Fref{tab:SupportedResolvers} as {\em mainstream}.
+Table~\ref{tab:SupportedResolvers} shows the DoH resolvers that have been deployed to users of major browsers as of May 9, 2024~\cite{bravebrowser,edgebrowser,ffbrowser,chromebrowser,operabrowser}.
+We define the resolvers listed in Table~\ref{tab:SupportedResolvers} as {\em mainstream}.
 Yet, many other DoH resolvers have been deployed that are currently not in use by major browser deployments~\cite{dnscrypt}---in other words, there are many non-mainstream DoH resolver deployments.

 Previous studies have measured encrypted DNS performance, but they have mostly focused on mainstream DNS resolvers~\cite{hounsel2020comparing,hounsel2021can,hoang2020k,lu2019end-to-end}.
 In this paper, we expand on these previous studies, exploring the performance of all encrypted DNS resolvers---from a variety of global vantage points, as opposed to simply characterizing the mainstream DoH providers from well-connected vantage points.
-Towards this goal, we make the following contributions: \begin{enumerate} \itemsep=-1pt \item We measure DoH response times a large list of resolvers, including both mainstream DoH resolvers that are included in major browser vendors {\em and} a large collection of non-mainstream resolvers. \item We study how the performance of various DoH resolvers differ based on vantage point. \end{enumerate}
+Towards this goal, we make the following contributions: \begin{enumerate} \itemsep=-1pt \item We measure DoH response times a large list of resolvers, including both mainstream DoH resolvers that are included in major browser vendors {\em and} a large collection of non-mainstream resolvers. \item We study how the performance of various DoH resolvers differ based on vantage point. \item We study the performance of DoH resolvers in home networks. \end{enumerate}

 To our knowledge, this paper presents the first study of DoH performance measurements for non-mainstream resolvers, as well as the first comparison of DoH performance across a variety of vantage points, for a large number of resolvers.
 To perform these experiments, we developed and released an open-source tool for measuring encrypted DNS performance to replicate and extend these results, and to support further research on DoH performance.